 Four trials reported on the harms of ovarian cancer screening.
-False positive rates and surgical harms were highest among screening programs including transvaginal ultrasound with or without CA-125 measurement.
+False positive rates and surgical harms were highest for screening programs using transvaginal ultrasound as an initial test.
 Major surgical complications as estimated in the two largest trials occurred in women with investigations from screening that did not lead to a cancer diagnosis, ranging from 3 to 15 percent of surgeries.
 The screening tests themselves resulted in minor complications, at rates widely ranging based on study specific definitions from 0.86 to 58.3 per 10,000 screens/women for CA-125 test blood draws (e.g., fainting, bruising) and from 1.86 to 3.3 per 10,000 screens/women for ultrasound testing (e.g., pain, discomfort, infection, bruising).